 Writing convincing dialogue

 Writing good dialogue takes practice and observation.
-People tend to over dramatize, or understate, in either case leaving the reader with a sense of disbelief.
-Dialogues play a great role in bringing fiction to life, and if handled properly can help create a wonderful piece of art.
+People tend to over-dramatize, or understate, in either case leaving the reader with a sense of disbelief.
+Conversations play a great role in bringing fiction to life, and if handled correctly can help create a beautiful piece of art.